leobewater/youtube-next-js-ecommerce-mongo/README.md

 Tech: NextJs, Tailwindcss, Mongo

-## To delete and seed users, go to the browser and visit
+## To delete and seed users & products, go to the browser and visit
 http://localhost:3000/api/seed